 Your Health Care Proxy form, if you have completed one.

 When you arrive

 Parking at MSK is available in the garage onEast 66th Street between York and First Avenues.
 To reach the garage, turn onto East 66th Street from York Avenue.
 The garage is located about a quarter of a block in from York Avenue, on the right-hand (north) side of the street.
 There is a tunnel that connects the garage to the hospital.
-There are also other garages nearby: four on East 69th Street between First and Second Avenues, one on East 67th Street between York and First Avenues, and three on East 65th Street between First and Second Avenues.
+There are also other garages nearby on East 69th Street between First and Second Avenues, East 67th Street between York and First Avenues, and East 65th Street between First and Second Avenues.
 If you have questions about prices, call (212) 639-2338.
 Please note that parking costs are not included in your room charge.

 What to expect

 You will be asked to state and spell your name and date of birth many times.
 This is for your safety.
 Patients with the same or similar names may be having surgery on the same day.

 Tell your nurse about medications you’ve taken

 A nurse will meet with you before your surgery.
 Tell him or her the dose of any medications (including patches and creams) you took after midnight and the time you took them.

 You will be given a hospital gown, robe, and nonskid socks.